 Sometimes the traffic is so bad on my commute to and from school, that I am in my car for almost two hours.
 I can’t spend all of my time planning and preparing new lessons every night.
 I need time to spend with my family and friends.
 It is a constant struggle because I LOVE lesson and unit planning, but I don’t want to use ALL my time planning lessons.

 To reduce the amount of time I spend on lesson planning, I like to use assignments that are structured to last the entire year.
 Once I teach students the lesson structure, my in-class time is freed up to conference with individual students or with small groups.
 This means I spend less of my own time planning, prepping, and providing extra help because it is all done during the instructional day.

-I like to do my daily lesson planning as whole unit planning and work backwards from the final task to plan out each lesson.
+I like to do my daily lesson planning as whole unit planning and work backward from the final task to plan out each lesson.
 This also saves me time from coming home each night and trying to struggle with what to teach.

 The lesson lists below are great to use on a weekly/monthly basis or for middle school sub plans.
 If you want no-prep full year ELA lessons check out my Full Year Middle School English Language Arts Lesson Bundle 1 or 2.
 Learn more about this full year bundle here.

 Scope and Sequence/Long Range Plans